DKormann/blog/posts/permanent_meta_lang.md

 world is computer

-someone: a field comes into its own when it finds its own language.
+Pedro Domingos: a field comes into its own when it finds its own language.

 language seems for us to be a crystalization of (intuitive) knowledge